 This paper visa application is if you are going LONGER than 60 days.
 If you are going for less, you need a 60 day e-visa.
 Disregard everything below and use iVisa for a stress free e-visa or go through the government site. iVisa charges a fee but takes care of everything for you so you don’t have to deal with the Indian embassy.
 The major benefit of iVisa is you can do it way ahead of time but they will submit later so you can full 60 days & a “zero frustration” policy aka they do everything for you.

 How to Apply for Indian Tourist Visa from USA

 Step 2.
 Make sure your passport is okay for use: “Original, signed passport valid for 6 months from day of application, and with at least two blank visa pages for Indian visa stamps.
 Amendment pages are not acceptable for visa stamps.”

 Step 4.
 At the very top is a “select missions office”.
-You were told this in step 1 but if you forget, you can go to find your jurisdiction click this link.
+You were told this in step 1 but if you forget, you can go to find your jurisdiction by clicking this link.
 See which state you apply from is correlated to which embassy.
 For example, Ohio is to send documents to New York.
 So on your application over temporary ID select USA: NY.